Abhishekjha18/License-Metric/README.md

 - **ALPHA MODEL:** It was giving an accuracy of 75.36%...PLEASE REFER TO THE FILE NAMED default_mlc_alpha to access the mlc.jason and header file of this model.

-- **ALPHA-BETA MODEL:** It was giving an accuracy of 99.83% to 100%...PLEASE REFER TO THE FILE NAMED alpha_beta_Final to access the mlc.jason and header file of this model.
+- **ALPHA-BETA MODEL:** It was giving an accuracy of 99.83% to 100%...PLEASE REFER TO THE FILE NAMED alpha_beta_bestt to access the mlc.jason and header file of this model.

 - **OTHER MODEL FILES:** They were giving an accuracy between 78% to 85%....Files are there in the github repo, they contain the header and mcl.jason files of each model.